 As the narrator skimmed over an abbreviated portrait of the woman, she mentioned how this trauma surgeon’s way to destress was to give dinner parties for 24.

 Uh-huh … waitWHAT?
-[That's ME choking on my popcorn.]
+[Camera cuts to me choking on my popcorn.]
 Having 24 people in your house expecting to be fed and entertained is a stress RELIEVER?

 This boggled my mind.
 My husband and I invite one couple to dinner and I’m a twitching knot of stress.
 And then there’s that business of the having 24 friends.
 She has 24 friends?